lindsaysteinbach/cssi-prework-jquery-events-cssi-prework-2016/README.md

 # jQuery Event Listeners

 ## Objectives
-* Event Listener Syntax
+* Understand the purpose and structure of jQuery Event Listeners
-* Events
+* Use correct event listener syntax
-* Event Handlers
+* Use event handlers to modify the DOM given an event.
-* Using 'this' as a Selector
+* Use 'this' as a selector within the DOM.
-* Chaining Methods in Event Listeners
+* Chain methods within event listeners

 ## Why Event Listeners?